SkyStoreOFL/skys_megaphone/README.md

 ### Framework errors

--   ✅ Verify QBCore is installed (if you use it)
+-   ✅ Verify QBCore or ESX is installed (if you use it)
 -   ✅ Make sure the resource starts after the framework

 ## 🤝 Contributing